subdirectory/subshell/.github/README.md

 ## Features

-Here are Subshell's advantages over Node.js based shells.
+Here are Subshell's advantages over existing Node.js based shells.

 ### Accessibility
 - Available as a web app, no installation required